International students requiring visa sponsorship should research United States employers

 Job Search for International Students

-- It’s best to begin searching for a job at least six to nine months prior to graduation, and you should plan on setting aside three hours a week for the process.
+- It’s best to begin searching for a job at least six to nine months before graduation, and you should set aside three hours a week for the process.

 - Every student’s situation is different.
 Make sure to consult with ISSS (International Students and Scholar Services) to discuss your employment plans, work authorization, visa information, OPT/CPT process, and immigration regulations.

-- Be knowledgeable about your current visa status and about the H-1B visa process.
+- Know your current visa status and the H-1B visa process.
 Most organizations lack the resources and/or legal knowledge required to navigate the complicated visa sponsorship process.
-It is therefore crucial that you can clearly and confidently communicate this process to them.
+It is, therefore, crucial that you can clearly and confidently communicate this process to them.

-- Research the employers and the positions who have provided H-1B visa sponsorship in the past.
+- Research the employers and positions that have previously provided H-1B visa sponsorship.

 Commonly Asked Questions

-If a job posting does not indicate whether the employer hires international students, should I still apply?
+Should I still apply if a job posting does not indicate whether the employer hires international students?

 How can I find U.S. Employers that hire international students?

-It is appropriate to reach out directly to employers through LinkedIn for more information on how they may view international applicants.
+It is appropriate to contact employers through LinkedIn for more information on how they view international applicants.
 You should also network with fellow international students and alumni to gather valuable information on their previous employers and perspectives regarding their professional experiences.

 - You can use GoinGlobal, an online tool accessible through Handshake with an H-1B section where international students can search for U.S. employers that hired international candidates in the past.
 In addition, GoinGlobal offers additional tools, including country guides for those searching for employers oversees, USA/Canada city guides for those searching for employment in the U.S. and Canada.